Steps for Maintaining Instructional Continuity

 - Enroll in the Online Teaching Certification

-- Visit the VTAC event calendar or myWorkshops for information about upcoming training sessions
+- Visit the VTAC event calendar for information about upcoming training sessions

 - View recordings of previous training sessions